 Homesickness happens to any and everyone away from home for a certain amount time.
 Rather new or old places, being somewhere unfamiliar by yourself can be a challenge.
 In an article by Derrick Ho, homesickness is defined as not an illness and not necessarily about home.
 “You’re not missing home, you’re missing a normal routine that is associated with home.”
 Also homesickness is common in people both young or old, whether you’re attending camp for the first time, moving into a new place, or you’re beginning college, here are five ways to cope with homesickness.

 You’re not the only one feeling this way.
-It’s okay to feel a little sad, but know you’re not by yourself as and when dealing with this fear.
+It’s okay to feel a little sad, but know you’re not by yourself when dealing with this fear.
 Homesickness is not a disease or illness, its an emotion that goes as easy as it comes.

 2. Keep a Positive Attitude